- BSX Insight

 McManus states that the goal is to increase endurance for a complete 30-minute jog within the fourth week.
 McManus says that you can spend more time accelerating your walk-jog training if necessary.

 These few weeks are a time to pay attention to how your body feels.
 If you feel new pains or an injury, stop running or turn off your running.

 It is tempting to rush things if you are trying to lose weight.
 Jumping ahead with the program will not do any good for your waistline.
 It may actually do the contrary, increasing your chance of being injured.

 Running can be a great way to lose weight, but your time could be better spent on your nutrition, sleep, and recovery.
 If these big rocks are not in place, all the running you do won’t make it easier to lose weight.

 Strength Training for Runners

-To get back in running, you need to have a strong strength training program.
+You need to have a strong strength training program to get back in the running.
 This will allow you to run injury-free over the long haul.

 At least two days a week, focus on strengthening your strength.
 Your strength training should be done on days when you are not running.

 McManus’ top strength exercises for runners are:

 This single-leg exercise targets both the gluteus maximus and gluteus medius.
 The Glute max is a powerful, large muscle located in the buttocks and plays an important role in locomotion.
 The glute med is located on the outside of each hip.
 It stabilizes your pelvis and allows you to shift your weight from one side to the other.